Distributing Original Music

 One good option is to make your MP3 files available on a large Web site and then link to the download area from your band's Web site.
 This lets you get the best of both worlds, and you can take advantage of the larger site's servers for those big MP3 files.

-For more information on the MP3 format, MP3 sites and related topics, check out the links on the next page.
+For more information on the MP3 format, MP3 sites and related topics, check out the links below.